Kellie Bright: Personal life

 In December 2011, Bright gave birth to her first son.

 Bright married her long-term partner and father of her children, Paul Stocker, in Trelill, Cornwall on 5 July 2014.

 She gave birth to her second son on 21 November 2016.
 Her second son was conceived through IVF, and following his birth, the couple froze three embryos.
-After two failed attempts at conceiving in 2020, Bright announced in March 2021 that she was pregnant with the couple's third son, who was born on 22 July, three weeks after her 45th birthday.
+Following two failed attempts at conceiving in 2020, Bright announced in March 2021 that she was pregnant with the couple's third son, who was born on 22 July, three weeks after her 45th birthday.